alvarolorentedev/trunkbasedreview/README.md

 # Motivation

 Pull Requests seem to be a norm for many professionals in the software development business.
-Nevertheless, git flow is deemed legacy.
+Nevertheless, branching strategies like gitflow is deemed [legacy](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development).
 This means there is a disconnection in between the preferred/know used peer review system and modern practices.

-While doing [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) and follow best practices like branching by abstraction and feature toggles.
+**Trunk-Based review** tries to bridge this for teams that lack the capability to adapt to other modern agile peer review models like pair programming.
+Due to for example a lack of collocation or overlap in working hours.

-Trunk-Based review tries to bridge this for teams that don't want or are unable to adapt to other modern agile peer review models like pair programming, due to for example a lack of collocation or overlap in working hours.
+Enabling to focus in continious delivery through [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) and follow best practices like branching by abstraction and feature toggles.

 # Benefits